GREATDANELADY.COM

 Albert Townshend DVM writes: "Food allergy is rare; other causes of GI and/or dematologic sign are more common and some may also respond (for nonallergeric reasons) to dietary manipulation.
 There are two types of unpleasant reactions to food.
 The first is an immunologic reaction (a true food allergy).
 The second is a nonimmunologic reaction (what is termed a food intolerance).
 Food intolerance are much more common.
 Allergic reactions do occur to corn, however, depending on the research cited, corn is not thought to be a very common allergen.
 At least not as high on the list as soybeans, beef, wheat, eggs or dairy products.
 Even rice has been found to cause allergic reactions in a rare few animals."

-As stated research shows food allergies are actually very rare in dogs/cats, but skin problems are far too common and due to poor quality, grain based diets (not grain, but grain based diets) , nutritional deficiencies, over use of antibiotics, lack of dietary enzymes & beneficial bacteria in a diet.
-I have found the vast majority of skin problems and reoccurring ear infections are actually caused by by Malazzeia or candida yeast overgrowth in the body.
-In the past 5 years we have worked with thousands of cases of systemic yeast in pets and had great success with a change in diet and appropriate supplements to support the immune function.
+As stated research shows food allergies are actually very rare in dogs/cats, but skin problems are far too common and due to poor quality, grain based diets (NOT grain per say , but grain based diets) , nutritional deficiencies, over use of antibiotics, lack of dietary enzymes & beneficial bacteria in a diet.
+I have found the vast majority of skin problems and reoccurring ear infections are actually caused by by Malazzeia or Candida yeast overgrowth in the body.

 If, after you read this information about systemic yeast and you do not think it applies to your pet's situation, then proceed with the allergy program below.